 In return, they can earn xSigma's native SIG-LP (Liquidity Provider) tokens as an incentive. xSigma's SIG-LP tokens are used to represent your share of the liquidity pool.
 These SIG-LP tokens can then be staked into two selected pools to then allow Liquidity Providers to farm for SIG cryptocurrency tokens.
 There are now two staking pools available on xSigma:

 - Pool 2 – Much riskier but also offers higher returns.
 You can stake your newly-earned SIG tokens into Pool 2, which is a SIG-ETH liquidity pool powered on Uniswap.
-There, you can earn upwards of 853% earnings APY while writing this xSigma review.
+There, you could earn upwards of 853% earnings APY – as of writing this xSigma review.